Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Which eSIM works best in the Paris Metro?

-All eSIMs work in the Paris Metro, but signal drops between stations on older lines.
-Orange-connected eSIMs (Airalo, Nomad, Holafly) recover signal fastest at stations.
-Newer Metro lines (14, 15) have better coverage than older lines.
+All eSIMs work in the Paris Metro, but signal drops between stations on older lines (4, 5, 12).
+Orange-connected eSIMs recover signal fastest at stations.
+Newer lines (14, 15) have better coverage.
 Download Google Maps offline for Paris as backup.
-Verified May 2026.
+Verified June 2026.

-France has one of Europe’s strongest mobile networks — four carriers, Orange confirmed as fastest (579 Mbps), Bouygues as solid second (216 Mbps), nationwide 5G rollout, and excellent urban coverage.
-The decision is purely about price, plan type, and how many carriers you want access to.
+France has one of Europe’s strongest mobile networks — four carriers, Orange fastest (579 Mbps), Bouygues a solid second (216 Mbps, verified in real rural use), nationwide 5G, and rural coverage transformed by ARCEP’s New Deal Mobile.
+The decision is purely about price, plan type, and whether you need a French number.

+Saily prices converted from USD because the official site lists France in USD only.
 This article contains affiliate links.
 I may earn a commission at no extra cost to you.
-Prices verified May 2026.
-May change without notice — always confirm at checkout.
+Prices may change without notice, so always confirm at checkout.

 Keep Reading